analogdevicesinc/msdk/Libraries/Cordio/docs/CORDIO_USERGUIDE.md

 ## Cordio Stack Architecture

 This document describes the Cordio software architecture.
-Refer to the Bluetooth specificaion Volume 1, Part A for additional information regarding the Bluetooth architecture.
+Refer to the Bluetooth specification Volume 1, Part A for additional information regarding the Bluetooth architecture.

 ![Software Stack](res/Software_Stack.jpg)